 If you’re really set on finding free fragrances, you’ll need to do a little leg work and have a lot of patience.
-First, join our mailing list — throughout the year we work with brands launching new fragrances or other special offers which we provide first to our mailing list.
+First, join our mailing list — throughout the year we work with brands launching new fragrances or other special offers that we provide first to our mailing list.
 You can also check out our special offers page to see if we currently have any offers available.

 For absolutely free (no string attached) your best bet is getting samples free with another cologne order, for instance, Sephora and Ulta often offer 3 free samples with each order — but those are usually exclusively new launches and you won’t get a lot of choices.

 Where to Buy Cologne Samples